My problem with every single DJI Osmo Pocket review was that it did not mention any of the problems that I had with it when I got it.

 Yes, it’s true, the Osmo doesn’t compare to a $3,000 camera, but it’s of enough quality that you won’t ever feel like the footage isn’t good enough.
 And for those that are going to say that phones shoot pretty great content, that’s true, but phones just like standard cameras, regardless of the software, cannot do what a proper gimbal can do just like software will never duplicate the depth of field like a proper camera.
 The Osmo captures the depth of field on a level more than satisfying when vlogging and can shoot at up to 100mbps, which phones can’t do.

 Sure, you can buy a gimbal for a phone for around $100 and will get pretty great footage too then, but at that point, that setup becomes big enough to the point that you may as well just rock a proper camera.

 Of course, it easy to say that a video is great and can shoot at 100mbps while being stable, but the best way to talk about the video is by actually showing it.

 Where the Osmo doesn’t perform as well is in low light situations.
 Especially when shooting in slow motion.
 However, that’s due to be expected due to the smaller sensor size.
-And speaking of slow motion, you can’t record slow motion with audio and the slow motion itself is cropped in 4 times which is great if you are looking to zoom in on something since the Osmo can’t do that right away, but not great, if you don’t want that since there’s no way to adjust the zoom.
+And speaking of slow motion, you can’t record slow motion with audio.
+The slow-motion itself is also cropped by 4 times, which is great if you are looking to zoom in on something since the Osmo can’t do that right away, but not great if you don’t want that since there’s no way to adjust the zoom.